scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

    are only counted once. :label:`jobsize-lib`

-Breaking down the Python workload further, Fig. :ref:`jobsize-lib` contains a 2D histogram of Python package counts versus job size.
+Breaking down the Python workload further, Fig. :ref:`jobsize-lib` contains a 2D histogram of Python package counts as a function of job size.
 Package popularity in this figure has a different meaning than in Fig.
 :ref:`lib-barplot`:
 The data are deduplicated by ``job_id`` and package name to account for jobs where users invoke the same executable repeatedly or invoke multiple applications using the same libraries.

-Most Python libraries we track do not appear to use more than 200 nodes on Cori.
+Most Python libraries we track do not appear to use more than 200 nodes.
 Perhaps predictably, ``mpi4py`` and NumPy are observed at the largest node counts.
 Dask jobs are observed at 500 nodes and fewer, so it appears that Dask is not being used to scale as large as ``mpi4py`` is.
-Workflow managers FireWorks and Parsl are observed scaling to 1000 nodes.
+Workflow managers FireWorks [Jai15]_ and Parsl **REF** are observed scaling to 1000 nodes.
-PyTorch (``torch``) appears at larger scales than TensorFlow and Keras, which may suggest users find it easier to scale PyTorch on Cori.
+PyTorch (``torch``) appears at larger scales than TensorFlow and Keras, which suggests users may find it easier to scale PyTorch on Cori.

 .. figure:: corr-clip-2021.png